How ABAdog technology works

-- The ethogram is a technique originally developed by scientists to study animal behaviour, because it provides unbiased observations of a dog's behaviour.
+- The ethogram is a technique originally developed by scientists to study animal behavior, because it provides unbiased observations of a dog's behavior.

-- It does not require the owner to understand why any of the behaviour issues are occurring.
+- It does not require the owner to understand why any of the behavior issues are occurring.
 This is important!
 We can't assume any level of knowledge.

 - It helps owners learn to read and notice the body language of their own dog.
 This teaches them to understand their dog better.

 For example, one ethogram observation that an owner might enter into the questionnaire is: my dog is barking at unfamliar dogs when in the back yard.
 If the owner is seeing this happen, then it doesn't matter if the owner thinks their dog is aggressive or dominant or playful.
 We have the observation that can then be used to determine the kind of advice that would be useful for them.
 After completing the ethogram section of the questionnaire, the ABAdog algorithm selects some relevant follow-up questions for them to complete.
 These questions help figure out the extent of the problems identified in the ethogram.

 Example questionnare responses